open-amt-cloud-toolkit/docs/docs/Deployment/overview.md

 ## Database Selection
 The Docker-based PostgreSQL* image used in `docker-compose.yml` provides enough functionality for proof-of-concept creation and development.
 However, to enable the toolkit for production, leverage a managed database instance offered by a public cloud provider or a database hosted by your internal IT.

-Regardless of the deployment scenario (i.e., a VM, Kubernetes, Docker Swarm, a native environment), managing state in your cluster comes with a higher risk of data loss than that of a managed database instance.
+Regardless of the deployment scenario (e.g. a VM, Kubernetes, Docker Swarm, or a native environment), managing state in your cluster comes with a higher risk of data loss than that of a managed database instance.

 ### Default Component